 OceanZen - Ethical Swimwear Brand Melbourne

-When looking to buy swimwear, whether you're lounging by the pool, laying on the sand or diving into the beautiful ocean, OceanZen ethical Australian swimwear brand offers a flawless collection of ethical bikinis, swimsuits and swimming wear that not only look incredible on but are good for the conscience.
+When looking for swimwear, OceanZen ethical Australian swimwear brand offers a flawless collection of ethical bikinis, swimsuits, and swimming wear that not only look amazing on but are good for the conscience.
+Whether you're lounging by the pool, laying on the sand, or diving into the beautiful ocean.

-The OceanZen woman opens her heart and mind to the majestic but fragile world beyond our shores.
-She knows the taste of salt in the air and lives amongst the tides, but she knows of that moment when you instantly feel less human – submerged like a wild ocean dweller as you belong.
+The OceanZen woman welcomes the magnificent yet vulnerable world that lies outside our borders with open heart and mind.
+She is familiar with the taste of salt in the air and dwells near the tides, but she is also aware of that instant when you feel less like a human and more like a wild ocean creature to which you have always belonged.

 Baaby - Ethical Swimwear Brand Melbourne

-Healthy Seas is a not-for-profit NGO that in 2013 began volunteer-led diving expeditions to pull discarded fishing nets and other plastic waste from our oceans.
-This plastic waste is then transformed into Econyl® regenerated nylon, using only renewable energy in the production process.
+A non-profit organization called Healthy Seas started leading volunteer-led diving expeditions in 2013 to remove trashed fishing nets and other plastic garbage from our oceans.
+The remaining plastic trash is then converted into Econyl® regenerated nylon using entirely renewable energy.

-We do not receive our swimwear from our manufacturers in any plastic, and we do not send orders wrapped in plastic.
+We do not mail orders wrapped in plastic and we do not receive our swimsuits from our manufacturers in any plastic.

 Camp Cove Swim - Ethical Swimwear Brand Melbourne

-Camp Cove Swim was founded by Katherine Hampton, who grew up and studied in the coastal town of Newcastle in NSW.
-She now resides in Redfern and works out of St. Peters in the Camp Cove Swim studio.
-Katherine founded the brand in 2013.
-The brand continues to go from strength to strength, with features in Vogue Australia, Frankie Magazine, US Glamour magazine, Russh magazine, Yen Magazine, Habitus Living and Broadsheet.
+Katherine Hampton, who was born and raised in the coastal NSW town of Newcastle and attended university there, started Camp Cove Swim.
+She currently resides in Redfern and works out of the Camp Cove Swim facility in St. Peters.
+In 2013, Katherine started the company.
+With features in publications including Vogue Australia, Frankie Magazine, US Glamour, Russh Magazine, Yen Magazine, Habitus Living, and Broadsheet, the brand keeps growing.